Kolkhis/streamer-mode.nvim/README.md

 * `keywords` (List-like Table): Keywords that will be concealed.
     * Any text that appears **after** one of these keywords will be concealed with `conceal_char` (default is `*`).
-    * It is possible to pass a Vim basic regular expression as a keyword.
+    * It is possible to pass a Vim basic regular expression (BRE) as a keyword.
 * `paths` (List-like Table): The paths and filetypes that Streamer Mode will apply to.
     * Pass in paths in the format: `paths = { '*/path/*' }`
     * Pass in filetypes in the same format: ` paths = { '*.txt' }`